 First, English fluency is a must that your software development team should have.
-It could span from CEO to the delivery manager, project manager, to developers.
+It could span from the CEO to the delivery manager, project manager, to developers.
 It should come in written and verbal forms.

 Second, your software development team used to work with different Western clients, especially in the country where you are located.

 Third, the software team with Agile/Scrum practices can enhance the frequent interaction between clients and developers, eliminating too-late issues missed.

 Fourth, it is highly recommended to establish a regular communication channel and project management platform with the development team throughout the project's lifecycle.
-Virtual meeting platforms, to name a few, Zoom, Skype, Slack, Microsoft Teams can facilitate daily standup meetings, weekly conference calls, and email exchanges.
+Virtual meeting platforms, to name a few, Zoom, Skype, Slack, and Microsoft Teams can facilitate daily standup meetings, weekly conference calls, and email exchanges.
 Besides, some software project management tools like Jira are critical to ensuring the right things are completed on milestones and managing weekly reports from developers.

 Next, it's essential to align your internal team with the remote vendor to enable the highest level of collaboration and check the outcome as per usual.

-Lastly, you can actively research cultural diversity by searching on the Internet, asking your networks to outsource to your chosen countries.
+Lastly, you can actively research cultural diversity by searching on the Internet and asking your networks to outsource to your chosen countries.

 By combining a well-structured process with some advanced communication tools, organizations can establish an effective management methodology to eliminate potential offshore software development risks.

 Above are our views that guide you through several common pitfalls.
 Without significant consideration, they could quickly turn to severe obstacles and failures and freak out any business leaders to stay away from offshore software outsourcing.
-Thus, the first and foremost thing you should do is carefully planning and choosing software vendors.
-Based on that, you will achieve a wide range of most critical business objectives like growth, revenue, profitability, and productivity.
+Thus, the first and foremost thing you should do is carefully plan and choose software vendors.
+Based on that, you will achieve a wide range of the most critical business objectives, like growth, revenue, profitability, and productivity.

 - Rahul Varshneya, Five Pitfalls To Avoid When Outsourcing Software Development, www.StackOverflow.blog, 2019.